yurii-bel/e-commerce/README.md

 ## Technologies Used

 - **React**: The project is built using the React library for creating user interfaces.

+- **Vite**: Vite is used as the build tool for this project, offering fast development and optimized production builds.

 - **Tailwind CSS**: Tailwind CSS is used for styling, providing a modern and responsive design.